-Planning an air trip with little kids can be daunting.
-Either it is for leisure or any unavoidable circumstances, traveling with kids needs a lot of planning and perseverance.
+Planning an air trip with little kids can be daunting for parents.
+Either it is for leisure or any unavoidable circumstances, traveling with kids needs a lot of pre-planning and perseverance.

 Don’t get me wrong, traveling with kids could be a lot of fun too.
 But if you are flying with a lap child and a toddler, things are not that easy.
 Nevertheless, you can still make it work smoothly by planning ahead.

 Try to research your destination, airline, timeline, and essentials that you must need for your kids while you are traveling.